Another You: Reception

-Another You was a box office failure.
-It ranks among the top ten widely released films for having the biggest second weekend drop at the box office, dropping 78.1% from $1,537,965 to $334,836.
-The film has a 5% rating on Rotten Tomatoes, based on 21 reviews.
+Another You was a box-office failure.
+It ranks among the top thirty widely released films for having the biggest second weekend drop at the box office, dropping 78.1% from $1,537,965 to $334,836.
+It has a 5% rating on Rotten Tomatoes, based on 21 reviews.
 The consensus summarizes: "So stubbornly unfunny that not even a reunited Richard Pryor and Gene Wilder are enough to give it a spark, Another You is worse than none at all."
-Audiences surveyed by CinemaScore gave the film a grade of "C" on scale of A+ to F.
+Audiences surveyed by CinemaScore gave the film a grade of "C" on a scale of A+ to F.

 Stephen Holden of The New York Times called the film "a frantically incoherent comedy" with a screenplay that "jabbers along in ways that even Mr. Wilder, who carries the brunt of the dialogue, cannot make amusing.
 Mr. Pryor's role is paltry and his dialogue scant.
 When all else fails, he is reduced to repeating obscenities."

 Joseph McBride of Variety wrote that "producer Ziggy Steinberg's feeble script is given slapdash direction by the man who replaced Peter Bogdanovich on what is billed 'a film by Maurice Phillips' (the best joke in the film)...
 Though Pryor shows old flashes of his old comic brilliance and charm, it's painful to see how his health problems have affected him in this role."

 Michael Wilmington of the Los Angeles Times wrote, "Producer-writer Ziggy Steinberg's script is like a stone tied around the movie's neck that sinks it, despite all those gaudy, glossy balloons pulling it up."

-Gene Siskel of the Chicago Tribune gave the film half of one star out of four, calling it a "completely worthless comedy" with "no laughs."
+Gene Siskel of the Chicago Tribune gave the film half of one star out of four, calling it a "completely worthless comedy" with "no laughs".